ohmybrew/vue-script2/README.md

 ## History

+- __2.1.0__ - ESLinted for AirBnb standard, added support for reloading scripts, added support for data attributes
 - __2.0.0__ - Vue 2.x compatible.
 Requires Vue 2.x.
 Use 1.2.2 for Vue 1.x.
 - __1.2.2__ - Fixes broken `crossorigin` attribute (thx @grempe!)
 - __1.2.1__ - Just a bit of perfectionism to fix a non-issue issue